 This page contains information on the status of flood studies and mapping efforts for the U.S. Pacific Coast and offers educational resources on this topic.
-This page is intended for community members, stakeholders and officials living near or on the Pacific Coast, as well as mapping professionals and contractors.
+This page is intended for community members, stakeholders and officials living near or on the Pacific Coast, as well as mapping professionals.

-On the pacific coast, two FEMA Regions – Region IX and Region X - hold jurisdiction and work in conjunction along with other federal agencies, states, tribal and local community officials to prepare for, protect against, respond to and mitigate hazards.
-FEMA Regions IX and X ensure that coastal Risk MAP study assessments are done correctly, efficiently and in collaboration with local communities.
+On the pacific coast, two FEMA Regions – Region IX and Region X – manage these projects and work with other Federal agencies, States, and Tribal and local community officials to prepare for, protect against, respond to and mitigate hazards.

 To obtain information on the status of flood studies in specific pacific coast areas, please visit FEMA’s Regional Coastal Analysis and Mapping Pacific coast websites: